Iterative Solvers for Partial Differential Equations (Iterative Löser für partielle Differentialgleichungen)

 Lecture Notes:

-The lecture notes will be uploaded here (as .pdf file or .html) after each class.
+The lecture notes will be uploaded here (.pdf or .html) after each class.
 To access them, you must log in to Moodle using your university account.

 Theoretical Exercises